 Research shows that recognition is growing, but there is lots of work to do in order to make things more mainstream.

-The Predator Free New Zealand Trust recently undertook some research to “Better understand the health of the Predator Free movement”.
+The Predator Free New Zealand Trust recently undertook some research to “Better understand the health of the Predator Free movement (PDF, 3MB)”.
 The research measures New Zealanders’ awareness and understanding of Predator Free 2050 as well as exploring people’s connection to nature, their concern around the loss of native biodiversity and their willingness to participate in predator free activities.

 The research also included a special topic on New Zealanders’ thoughts on cat management and responsible cat ownership.

 One of the key things to note is that there are a number of other things that are top of mind for New Zealanders right now, such as cost of living, affordable housing, crime and mental wellbeing.
 We need to consider engagement with the predator free vision in that context.